KCPT19/Shortcodes-Bootstrap/readme.txt

 * Widgets builder
 * Well Documented

 This has been modifed from the original version to work with Wordpress 3.9 and on.
 Wordpress 3.9 updated TinyMCE to version 4, which broke DW Shortcodes Bootstrap plugin.
+This is a complete replacement for the previous plugin.

 == Installation ==